Visit Berlin in 3 days!

 The evening 🌇

 End your day in the lively district of Mitte.
-Enjoy dinner at Zur Letzten Instanz, Berlin's oldest restaurant, where you can enjoy traditional German dishes such as pork knuckle or schnitzel.
-After dinner, take a stroll around the’Alexanderplatz to enjoy the nighttime atmosphere.
+Enjoy dinner at the Zur Letzten Instanz, the oldest restaurant in Berlin, where you can enjoy traditional German dishes like pork knuckle or schnitzel.
+After dinner, take a stroll around theAlexanderplatz to enjoy the night atmosphere.

 Day 2: Art, culture and modernity